AdaptiveScale/rosetta/README.md

 example: connections for postgres and mysql

 ```
-# If your rosetta project is linked to Git repo, during apply you can automatically commit your changes
+# If your rosetta project is linked to a Git repo, during apply you can automatically commit/push the new version of your model.yaml
-# The default value of git_auto_commit is false if it is not set
+# The default value of git_auto_commit is false
 git_auto_commit: false
 connections:
   - name: mysql